PuneetShrivas/v4/content/about/index.md

 title: 'About Me'
 avatar: './me.jpg'
 skills:
-  - JavaScript (ES6+)
+  - Systems Engineering
-  - HTML & (S)CSS
+  - Technical Management
-  - React
+  - Project Leadership
-  - Vue
+  - Embedded Programming
-  - Node.js
+  - 3D CADding
-  - WordPress
+  - Physics Simulations
 ---

 Hello!
-I'm Puneet Shrivas, a systems engineer based in Mumbai, India.
+I'm Puneet Shrivas, a Mechanical Engineering undergraduate at [Indian Institute of Technology Bombay](http://www.iitb.ac.in/) in Mumbai, India.

-I enjoy creating things that live on the internet, whether that be websites, applications, or anything in between.
-My goal is to always build products that provide pixel-perfect, performant experiences.
+I enjoy working on purposeful projects in the field of space engineering and sustainable technology development. //Add more text

-Shortly after graduating from [Northeastern University](https://www.ccis.northeastern.edu/), I joined the engineering team at [Upstatement](https://www.upstatement.com/) where I work on a wide variety of interesting and meaningful projects on a daily basis.
+Shortly after joining, I joined the [Student Satellite Lab](https://www.aero.iitb.ac.in/satlab/) at my institute where I have worked on a wide variety of interesting and meaningful projects.

-Here are a few technologies I've been working with recently:
+Here is my skillset: